islemaster/gameoff18/README.md

-# Phaser 3 Webpack Project Template
+# GitHubGameOff 18 entry

-A Phaser 3 Project Template
+A work in progress!

 ### Requirements